dlove-1195/Legend-of-Zelda-2D/README.md

 # CSE-3902 Zelda Game Sprint 4
 ## Current future

-##### Link has initial 12 blood drops once the game is began.
-The various enemies cause Link to drop his blood differenly.
+##### There are five Game States includs Start State, Play State, Pause State, Lose State and Win State.
+The state will be alternated among all five based on Link's behavior.
+In the Play State, Link has initial 12 blood drops once the game is began.
+Each room has been designed differenly with various enemies which cause Link to drop his blood variously.
+Link's position is shown on both the inventory bar and the inventory room through the game.
+And the whole map and TriForce Piece's location will appear only by picking up the corrsponding item.
 Link can pick up items where each of them has functionality.
-* Heart: Link gains one drop of blood
+* Heart: Link gains one drop of blood.
+Link can only pick up "Heart" when his blood is less than 12
 * Key: Link can use it to open the door
 * Clock: freeze all moving objects in all the rooms
 * Map: Show the level map both on the game bar and inventory screen